Illinois Issues Guidance on Its Sexual Harassment Prevention Training Requirements

 The IDHR says no, but again, the employer has the burden of proving the training was taken.
 Therefore, it would need to work with the simultaneous employer to provide a record of the Illinois training.

-- Are there supplemental requirements for restaurants and bars?
+- Are there additional requirements for restaurants and bars?

 Yes.
-Restaurant and bar owners and operators either must provide training supplemental to that given to regular employees or develop a course that meets the supplemental requirements.
+Restaurant and bar owners and operators either must provide training supplemental to that given to regular employees or develop a course that meets the additional requirements.
 Those requirements include:

 - Specific conduct, activities, or videos related to the restaurant or bar industry